 Next, many couples find that they sleep best on either latex or memory foam mattresses.
 When you share a spring mattress, you are likely to be woken up when your partner moves.
-Plus, the springs are noisy, which can disturb your sleep and make sex a bit awkward if you live with other people.
-Latex mattresses are a popular option for couples because they are a responsive foam that offers adequate support for adult activities without the downfalls of the coil mattress.
+Plus, the springs can be noisy.
+Latex mattresses are a popular option for couples because they are made of a responsive foam that offers adequate support for sex without the pitfalls of the coil mattress.

 Lastly, innerspring mattresses may not be the best option if you are someone who has chronic pain or wakes up with aches and pains in the morning.
 While the springs can offer good support for people who sleep on their back or front, the lack of contouring often leads to poor spine alignment.
 If you experience pain when you sleep on a spring mattress, a latex or memory foam mattress may offer some relief.

-When you begin to start shopping for an innerspring mattress, there are a handful of factors that you should take into consideration to ensure that you find a quality mattress that works for you.
+When you start shopping for an innerspring mattress, there are a handful of factors that you should take into consideration to ensure that you find a quality mattress that works for you.

-Back and side sleepers have similar needs: a firm mattress that offers enough support to keep their spine properly aligned.
+Back and side sleepers have similar needs: a firm mattress that offers enough support to keep their spines properly aligned.
 If you fall into either of these categories, avoid an innerspring mattress with an overly thick comfort layer.
-Pillow tops, too, can be too soft.
+Pillow tops can also be too soft.

 Side sleepers need a bed that sinks in at their pressure points.
-Without the right contouring, a side sleeper will experience poor spine alignment and pressure and pain at their joints.
+Without the right contouring, a side sleeper will experience poor spine alignment and pain near their joints.
 For this reason, opt for a coil mattress with a thick and conforming comfort layer.
 A pillow top may also help to cushion your body.

 Coil count and coil gauge are two factors that tell you about the quality of the mattress and the springs found within.

-Coil count influences the feel and longevity of a mattress.
+Coil count is the number of coils in a mattress and influences the feel and longevity of a mattress.
 As a general rule, the more coils, the better it will feel and the longer it will last.
 Look for a mattress that has a minimum of 800 coils.
 Once you exceed 1,000 coils, you are unlikely to feel a difference.

 Coil gauge is a measure of how thick the coils are.
 A coil gauge normally measures between 12 and 15.
 Counterintuitively, a higher gauge means a thinner coil.
 A high-gauge, thin coil is going to be more flexible, with a bit of a softer feel.
 A low-gauge, thick coil is going to be very firm and durable.